 Ferrum Lek (tablets, syrup and injections) – reviews

-Most of the reviews (2/3 or more) about Ferrum Lek tablets and syrup are positive, since they effectively and relatively quickly increased the level of hemoglobin in the blood, caused minimal side effects, were well tolerated and were easy to use.
-Negative reviews in rare cases due to the ineffectiveness of the syrup and Ferrum Lek tablets, and in most situations they are associated with subjective poor tolerance drug.
-For example, a person was worried about nausea, a metallic taste in the mouth, an unpleasant sweetish taste of tablets or syrup, constipation or irritation of the gastric mucosa, due to which the drug had to be discontinued.
+Most of the reviews (2/3 or more) about Ferrum Lek tablets and syrup are positive, since they effectively and relatively quickly increased the level of hemoglobin in the blood, caused minimal side effects, were well tolerated and easy to use.
+Negative reviews in rare cases due to the ineffectiveness of Ferrum Lek syrup and tablets, and in most situations they are associated with subjective poor tolerance drug.
+For example, a person was bothered by nausea, a metallic taste in the mouth, an unpleasant sweetish taste of tablets or syrup, constipation or irritation of the gastric mucosa, due to which the drug had to be discontinued.

-People generally respond positively to Ferrum Lek injections, noting that the injections of the drug very quickly allowed to increase the level of hemoglobin.
-However, in addition to the fast and of a good effect of injections, people note the strong painfulness of the injections and long-lasting bruises, which they have to put up with.
+Regarding Ferrum Lek injections, people generally respond positively, noting that injections of the drug very quickly increased hemoglobin levels.
+However, in addition to fast and Despite the good effect of injections, people note that the injections are very painful and long-lasting bruises that they have to put up with.

 INSTRUCTIONS